jshrdt/adv-machine-learning-A1/README.md

 อ้ไ(ติด)    0.076923
 อ์ไ(ติด)    0.210526
 Name: F1-score, dtype: float64

+### Other

+?
+For training on en, 200, normal to 300 -> performance on w/W increased dramatically
+Only underperforming classes are I, I, and l (to be expected) Overall accuracy: 0.87

+Precision performance below 0.5: i    0.250000
+I    0.466667
+l    0.278689
+Name: Precision, dtype: float64

+Recall performance below 0.5:
+i    0.390244
+I    0.264151
+l    0.386364
+Name: Recall, dtype: float64

+F1-score performance below 0.5:
+i    0.304762
+I    0.337349
+l    0.323810

 ___

 ## Challenges:

+? size_to, resizing images to work for any dpi combination; make accessible in testing, without looking at training data again

+?
+Some struggles with resizing tensors to allow for both batched input, as well as single images during testing

+?
+Fixing the txt file from source directory, for correct label extraction/encoding/decoding

+?
 On testing thai200normal, a new model would usually hover around 0.8 overall accuracy but sometimes??
 Drop down to 0.01???